-7. Decrypt the message.
+8. Decrypt the message.

-(a) Use your private key and the decrypt function to decrypt the two messages you received.

-Again you can use map(f,1) to apply the function f to each element of the list 1.

-- (b) Separate the first three blocks (text) and last two blocks (signature). - (c) Decode the first three blocks to get the original plain text, use primes.decode_message(m) - (d) Glue the last two packets together, transform them into an integer (which will be 64 or 65 digits long) and encrypt this integer with the sender's public key.
-Decode the signature to the original plain text.
+- (a) Use your private key and the decrypt function to decrypt the two messages you received.
+Again you can use map(f,l) to apply the function f to each element of the list 1. - (b) Separate the first three blocks (text) and last two blocks (signature).
+If 1 is a list with 5 elements, 1[0:3] is the list with only the first 3 elements and 1[3:] is the list with the last two elements. - (c) Decode the first three blocks to get the original plain text (use decode_message(m)) - (d) Glue the last two packets together (use join_integer), this will give you an integer (which will be 64 or 65 digits long).
+Encrypt this integer with the sender's public key.
+Decode the signature to the original plain text (use davis_dec).